EventEase2025/.github/profile/readme.md

 ## Development Phase:
-- This app is currently under Development Phase...if u want to know more about the app send a request to become a member
+- This app is currently under development.
+We're actively building the core features of EventEase!

+- If you're interested in contributing and would like to learn more about the app, please send an email to [arindamverma22@gmail.com] with your GitHub username and a brief description of your skills or interests. - - We'll review your request and send you an invitation to the organization.

+- Thank you for your interest!
+We look forward to hearing from you.

 # EventEase